Ignite Action by Shining an Inspired Mission

-In my last post I wrote about developing a BOLD Vision, the bigger picture of what you are aiming to achieve with your business with clarity and power.
+In a recent post I wrote about developing a BOLD Vision, the bigger picture of what you are aiming to achieve with your business with clarity and power.
 Once you’ve defined your vision you can define your Inspired Mission.
-In my book Amplify Your Business, I discussed the importance and benefits of defining a mission.
+In my book Amplify Your Business, I discussed the importance and benefits of defining a mission to ignite drive and action in yourself, your team, your prospects and your community.

 What is an Inspired Mission?